dev-baris/ai-awesome/TENSORFLOW_PYTORCH.md

 # Installing TensorFlow 2.12 and PyTorch 2.0

-Machine learning has become one of the most promising fields in the technology industry.
-With the ability to automate decision-making processes, machine learning is changing the way businesses and organizations operate.
-TensorFlow and PyTorch are two of the most popular deep learning frameworks in the machine learning community.
-They provide a wide range of functionalities, from building and training neural networks to deploying them on various platforms.
-In this tutorial, we will guide you through the installation process of TensorFlow 2.12 and PyTorch 2.0 on Ubuntu 22.04.
-Additionally, we will cover the installation of CUDA and cuDNN, which are necessary components for running machine learning applications on NVIDIA GPUs.
-So, whether you are a beginner or an experienced developer, this tutorial will provide you with a step-by-step guide to get started with deep learning on Ubuntu.
-We have chosen the latest version of Pytorch, TensorFlow and Ununtu.
+Machine learning has emerged as one of the most promising fields in the tech industry.
+With the ability to automate decision-making processes, machine learning is transforming the way businesses and organizations operate.
+TensorFlow and PyTorch are two of the most widely used deep learning frameworks in the machine learning community, offering a range of functionalities from building and training neural networks to deploying them on various platforms.
+In this tutorial, we will guide you through the process of installing TensorFlow 2.6 and
+PyTorch 1.9 on Ubuntu 20.04 LTS.
+We will also cover the installation of CUDA and cuDNN, which are essential components for running machine learning applications on NVIDIA GPUs.
+Whether you are a beginner or an experienced developer, this tutorial provides a step-by-step guide to get started with deep learning on Ubuntu using the latest versions of Pytorch, TensorFlow and Ubuntu.

 **Step 1: Update the Ubuntu system and install the necessary packages**